-"Land that drinks in the rain often falling on it."
-Rain falls on two kinds of ground-nonproductive and productive.
-The rain pictures the Holy Spirit and the ground represents two kinds of responses by men who receive the general work of the Holy Spirit.

-"And that produces a crop useful to those for whom it is farmed receives the blessing of God."
+- A. "Land that drinks in the rain often falling on it..."
+Rain falls on two kinds of ground non-productive and productive.
+The rain pictures the Holy Spirit and the ground represents two kinds of responses by men who receive the general work of the Holy Spirit. - B. "...and that produces a crop useful to those for whom it is farmed receives the blessing of God." - 1.
 The rain falls on one plot of land and brings forth fruit or vegetation.
-The reason for the vegetation is the land was tilled, the seed was planted and made ready for the rain.
-The Holy Spirit enlightens many people but only those who are prepared by God and truly believe in Christ are saved.
-The evidence of this salvation is the fruit of good works.
-This person was enlightened with the general call to salvation, believed in Christ and advanced on in Christ, producing good works.
-This person could not apostatize because he is a true believer (the elect).

-"But land that produces thorns and thistles is worthless and is in danger of being cursed.
+The reason for the vegetation is that the land was tilled, the seed was planted, and it was ready for the rain.
+NOTE: The Holy Spirit enlightens many men, but only those who are prepared by God and truly believe in Christ are saved.
+The evidence of this salvation is the fruit of good works. - 2.
+This person was enlightened with the general call to salvation, believed in Christ and pushed on in Christ, producing good works.
+This person could not apostatize because he is a true believer (the elect). - C. "But land that produces thorns and thistles is worthless and is in danger of being cursed.
 In the end it will be burned."
-The rain may fall on another plot of land which is untilled, unseeded and the result is a field covered with weeds which will one day be gathered and burned, indicating a curse on the land.

-The Holy Spirit enlightens many men to the general call of God to salvation.
+The rain may fall on another plat of land which is untilled, unseeded, and the result is a field covered with weeks which will one day be gathered and burned, indicating a curse on the land.
+NOTE: The Holy Spirit enlightens many men to the general call of God to salvation.
 They reject the truth of Christ and each rejection of Christ puts them deeper under God's curse and if they continue to reject they shall be burned in eternal judgment.
 An apostate has only eternal judgment facing him.
-Apostasy is a serious matter.
+Apostasy is a serious, serious matter!

-THE MARKS OF A TRUE BELIEVER (6:9)
+VIII.
+THE MARKS OF A TRUE BELIEVER - 6:9

-"Even though we speak like this, dear friends, we are confident of better things in your case-things that accompany salvation."
-Now the author stops talking about "those" (cf. 6:4), the possible apostates, and begins to speak to those in that assembly he thought were truly converted.
+"Even though we speak like this, dear friends, we are confident of better things in your case - things that accompany salvation."
+Now the author stops talking about "those" (cf. 6:4), the possible apostates, and begins to speak to those in that assembly he thought were converted.
 He calls them "dear friends" (beloved), and was convinced they were doing better things than the apostates were doing.
 These true believers had spiritual works in their lives which accompany salvation.
-They gave evidence with their works that they were truly saved.
+They gave evidence with their works that they were truly saved!